The most important problem to solve with any process is letting people interact with it.

 A List of Notifications

 At work, I am working on adding a list of notifications, or messages, to the mobile app on each platform (“the app” from this point on).
 The notification can come as a push notification from a server and it can pop up even when the app is not running.
 The app will get a copy of all recent notifications from the server the net time it refreshes it’s data from that server, just in case the user ignored the push notification.
 And yes, if the user ignores the notification, the app has no way to ask the device or operating system to see all ignored, or even any, notifications that have shown up.
 It is up to the writer of the app to have a way to keep track of these things even though the operating system does keep track of these things to show you in some sort of “notification center”.
 My company sometimes develops features like this using a sort of AGILE/SCRUM workflow where we come up with some important requirements and then write the software to meet only those requirements.
 We see what isn’t right and then add pieces to the feature until the whole thing meets our requirements and meets the needs that were discovered along the way.
 This is often only a day or two of extra work.
-Right now, we are trying to deal with how to force users to acknowledge they saw a notifications and how to not force them to tap on every one of them just to mark it as “read.” it’s actually difficult because I hate pestering users and making them do things they don’t need to do.
+Right now, we are trying to deal with how to force users to acknowledge they saw a notifications and how to not force them to tap on every one of them just to mark it as “read.”
+It is actually difficult because I hate pestering users and making them do things they don’t need to do.
 My boss has a business need to ensure that a user can’t ignore a message too easily and that they must take some positive action for the software to know they read the notification message.
-It is a balancing act and we are probably better off with my always being as minimal as possible and my boss, sort of acting as a co-workers in this situation, wanting the user to do a heck of a lot more work so we are sure our customers, the businesses that have their employees use our apps, can hold their employee accountable. it’s the user interface that is the hard part of the software to design.
+It is a balancing act and we are probably better off with my always being as minimal as possible and my boss, sort of acting as a co-workers in this situation, wanting the user to do a heck of a lot more work so we are sure our customers, the businesses that have their employees use our apps, can hold their employee accountable.
+It’s the user interface that is the hard part of the software to design.

 Back in the Linkage software, I’m at a loss for how to design a serpentine belt interface.
 The user needs to pick the pulleys, pick what order the belt passes around them in some cases, and which direction the belt passes around each.
 With three pulleys, the order doesn’t matter because it’s a triangle with each pulley having a belt connection to each of the other two.
 The belt can change which direction it passes around the pully but the order cannot change.
 With four pulleys, there are more possible paths with a belt having to go to two out of three other pulleys.
 Below are two pictures that show the four-pulley problem: